Moche culture: Southern and Northern Moche

 The Piura was fully part of the Moche phenomenon only for a short time—during its Early Moche, or Early Moche-Vicús phase—and then developed independently.

 It appears that there was a lot of independent development among these various Moche centers (except in the eastern regions).
 They all likely had ruling dynasties of their own, related to each other.
 Centralized control of the whole Moche area may have taken place from time to time, but appears infrequent.

 Pampa Grande, in the Lambayeque Valley, on the shore of the Chancay River, became one of the largest Moche sites anywhere, and occupied an area of more than 400 hectares.
 It was prominent in the Moche V period (600–700 AD), and features an abundance of Moche V ceramics.

 The site was laid out and built in a short period of time and has an enormous ceremonial complex.
 It includes Huaca Fortaleza, which is the tallest ceremonial platform in Peru.

 San Jose de Moro is another northern site in the Jequetepeque valley.
 It was prominent in the Middle and Late Moche Periods (400–850 AD).
 Numerous Moche tombs have been excavated here, including several burials containing high status female individuals.
 These women were depicted in Moche iconography as the Priestess.
+Three types of burial can be found at this site.
+They include boot-shaped tombs, chamber tombs, and simple graves.
+The chamber tombs were saved for elites, including priestesses and they often held multiple people.